 So how do we help them escape the echo-chamber and hear views they wouldn’t normally encounter or give time to?

-Join us as we draw on years of experience in facilitating news discussions and share the methods we use in our Topical Talk resources.
-You’ll learn:
+We draw on years of experience in facilitating news discussions and share the methods we use in our Topical Talk resources.
+Watch the recording to learn:

 - Quick and easy ways to add external perspectives into your planning

 - How to counter students’ opinions without influencing them with yours